LULI09-AGRO/Mini-Greenhuse---AgroTech-final-project/README.md

 | Flowering           | 1.0 – 1.2               |
 | Fruiting            | 1.2 – 1.6               |

-We dcieded in this project simulates the vegetative growth phase of tomato plants.
+We decided in this project to simulates the vegetative growth phase of tomato plants.

 ## Hardware and assembly